Wait. You already knew that, too (obviously). Hmph.

 In a small saucepan over medium-low heat, warm the coconut oil and maple syrup until melted and combined.
 Pour over the dry ingredients and mix or stir well.
 If using a food processor, this breaks down the oats and nuts a bit more so it's a finer texture, but this is optional.

-Spread the mixture evenly onto a baking sheet and bake for 17-24 minutes (or until fragrant and deep golden brown), stirring a bit near the halfway point to ensure even baking.
+Spread the mixture evenly onto a baking sheet (or more baking sheets if making a larger batch) and bake for 17-24 minutes (or until fragrant and deep golden brown), stirring a bit near the halfway point to ensure even baking.

 Let cool completely.
 Then add chocolate (optional).
 Place in a container that has an air-tight seal, and it should keep for a few weeks.
 Or store in the freezer up to 1 month or longer.

-*Nutrition information is a rough estimate for 1 of 9 (1/2 cup) servings calculated with the 90 g dark chocolate.
+*Nutrition information is a rough estimate calculated with the dark chocolate.

 - Calories: 364